aslanallakhkuliev/tablefactorycase/README.md

 ## API Structure

-One needs to be authorized as a user to access the API.
+User needs to be authenticated to access the API.

 /api/tables/
 /api/legs/